13 Mashiyyat 166 B.E. (Baha’i Calendar)

 Living without a car was pretty easy when I lived in Chicago.
 The el trains traversed the city quickly and efficiently, and generally ran every three to ten minutes.
 The buses tended to run every eight to twenty minutes.
 One could step outside during most hours of the day and count on catching a bus or train within a few minutes.
 But the suburbs were harder to get to.
 With the exception of a few suburbs immediately adjoining Chicago, it was necessary to take the commuter train and then be picked up by somebody with a car.

-Madison presents a greater challenge for the car-free lifestyle.
+Public transportation in Madison presents a greater challenge for the car-free lifestyle.
 With very rare exceptions, buses run no more than once every half-hour.
 Many routes run only once per hour.
 It becomes necessary to build your schedule around the buses, rather than the other way around.
 Buses run less frequently and stop altogether in the late evening.
 And it takes longer to get from point A to point B. For example, driving to work would take me about 20 minutes door-to-door, but to travel by bus, I must take two buses, requiring about 45 minutes.

 And it’s even harder if I were to go to the nearby suburbs.
 Middleton has okay bus service and Fitchburg has sporadic service.
 Other nearby suburbs like Monona, McFarland, Sun Prairie and Waunakee are not accessible by bus at all.

 Both Chicago and Madison have certain neighborhoods that are better suited for living without a car than others.
 In Chicago, these neighborhoods tend to be along the CTA train lines, since CTA trains are the most efficient way to get around the city.
 The neighborhoods within three miles of the lakefront are particularly well suited for living without a car because so much of what one needs is within walking distance.
 In Madison, the neighborhoods best suited for pubic transportation are the campus area, downtown and the Isthmus.